Mar 19, 2026

 Apartment maintenance teams should respond to emergency service requests—plumbing, air conditioning, and heating—within 24 hours to avoid legal issues and keep tenants happy.

 Apartment maintenance is key to keeping multifamily residences neat, functional, and safe.
 It includes tasks such as cleaning, plumbing, painting, and electrical repairs, among others.
 Maintenance technicians perform routine preventive maintenance to ensure that building systems aren’t compromised.
-They work under the supervision of maintenance supervisors or managers.
+They work under the supervision of maintenance supervisors or apartment maintenance managers.

 Most apartment maintenance workers are employed on a full-time basis.
 Many of them remain “on-call” to handle emergency maintenance requests.
 Workers rely on a wide variety of skills to perform an array of facility maintenance tasks, like: